Nishkalkashyap/Quark-docs/snippets/convert-existing-electron-app.md

 ---
-description : 'Convert existing electron app to Quark app.
-In this guide, we are going to load an existing electron application into a webview and also bundle the application as a Quark applet.' author : nishkal tags : ['nodejs', 'javascript']
+description : 'Convert existing electron app to a Quark sketch.
+In this guide, we are going to load an existing electron application into a webview and also bundle the application as a Quark sketch.' author : nishkal tags : ['nodejs', 'javascript']
 ---